livedebug/livedebug/docs/obs-studio-3044/README.md

 Discussions on github issues for the two existing 3242 and 3244 bugs.
 3242 has exposed a obs-deps build time dependency on brew packages that were missing in my environment.
-PavTheMav has confirmed these issues and will be generating a fix.
+PatTheMav has confirmed these issues and will be generating a fix.
 3244 exposed an issue with older versions of curl in macOS Mojave not being compatible with the S3 download continuation - returning 33 which triggers the build failure.
-Again, PavTheMav has picked it up and is putting it on his backlog.
+Again, PatTheMav has picked it up and is putting it on his backlog.

 ## 20200802